 Learn about Initial RESEA and RESEA Review

 Once you have received your first unemployment check, you will receive notification to participate in the RESEA program.
-You will be required to attend a Career Center Seminar (CCS) and meet other program requirements, which include completing a Career Action Plan (CAP), conducting labor market research, tracking your work search activities, providing a resume, and participating in ongoing reemployment services.
+You will be required to register and attend a Career Center Seminar (CCS) and meet other program requirements, which include completing a Career Action Plan (CAP), conducting labor market research, tracking your work search activities, providing a resume, and participating in ongoing reemployment services.

 Important note about the RESEA Program